Grey0202/Audio-Text-Adventure/README.md

 ## How to play

-This branch contains 2 different part, which runs in fact not individually.
+This branch contains 2 different parts, which run in fact not individually.

 #### Backend